commune-ai/commune/commune/core/server/tracker/README.md

 ## Overview

-The Transaction (TX) module in Commune provides a standardized interface for handling blockchain transactions across different networks.
+The Transaction (TX) mod in Commune provides a standardized interface for handling blockchain transactions across different networks.
 It serves as a crucial component for interacting with various blockchain protocols, enabling seamless transaction creation, signing, and broadcasting.

 ## Features